mrbalraj007/Azure_DevOps_Projects/Azure_DevOps_All_Projects/05_Real-Time-DevOps-Project_CI-CD_Multi-Tier-With-Database/Multi-Stage_YAML_CI_CD_banking_app.md

   ![image-71](https://github.com/user-attachments/assets/61df9213-b7fc-4fbd-9e2b-dca92839e776)

-  - Take putty session of Azure VM and perform the following instruction to login into auzre and K8s
+  - Take a Putty session of the Azure VM and follow these instructions to log in to Azure and Kubernetes.

   - **Azure login**: Missing Browser on Headless Servers, Use the --use-device-code flag to authenticate without a browser:
     ```